gridlocdev/v/doc/docs.md

   > There are only three cases where specifying a type is recommended:

 - format strings are parsed at compile time, so specifying a type can help detect errors then
 - format strings default to using lowercase letters for hex digits and the `e` in exponents.
-Use a uppercase type to force the use of uppercase hex digits and an uppercase `E` in exponents.
+Use an uppercase type to force the use of uppercase hex digits and an uppercase `E` in exponents.
 - format strings are the most convenient way to get hex, binary or octal strings from an integer.